PredixDev/px-widths-design/README.md

 ## Options

-These classes are available (All widths are expressed in percentages, rounded to seven decimal points):
+Depending on your choice of format, these classes are available (All widths are expressed in percentages, rounded to seven decimal points):

 Whole: